wp-plugins/wpgraphicstudio/readme.txt

 With over 40 modules total we are sure to have something for everyone.

 == Changelog ==
+= 6.4.7 July 15 2015 =
+* Rolled back the language customizing options to the developer version.
+* Language customizing can be done with the developer version of the wpGraphicStudio Core and it's modules developer versions.

 = 6.4.6 June 13 2015 =
 * Updated module templates for new features and future feature support.